nextgis/docs_toolbox/source/prepare_raster.rst

 Inputs:

 * Input raster dataset.
-Input raster could be presented as 1) multiband GDAL-supported raster or 2) ZIP archive with singleband GDAL-supported rasters;
+1) multiband GDAL-supported raster or 2) ZIP archive with singleband GDAL-supported rasters;
 * Input vector dataset.
-Input vector could be presented as 1) OGR-supported single file 2) ZIP archive with ESRI Shapefile.
 It will be used for clipping input raster.
+1) OGR-supported single file or 2) ZIP archive with ESRI Shapefile.
 * Nodata value.
 Optional.
 Value that will be set as Nodata.
 Default is 0.
 * Output dataset name.
 Optional.
 No extension (e.g. ndvi, water).
 Extension will be automatically set to .tif.